takuto-san/100-days-of-code/log.md

 ### Day 14: May 10

 **Today's Progress**
-・Solved a problem from LeetCode's Top Interview
+・Solved two problems from LeetCode's Top Interview

 **What I Learned?**
 ・How to use cumulative product techniques and greedy strategies for solving array-based problems efficuently